All that was lost is revealed

 - The episode "Babes in the Woods" is an homage to cartoons from the '20s and '30s.
 The overall style of the show is also strongly influenced by pre-1950s cartoons.

 - Wirt and Greg also make a few minor anachronistic comments during the course of the series, such as Wirt claiming to be looking for a phone, saying he's in high school, and Greg calling for his frog by saying "paging Dr. Cucumber, you're needed in the operating room".
 This is a more conspicuous jump in time than the other examples, and for good reason: Wirt and Greg are revealed to be kids living in the 1980s and not "native" to the setting.

 - ...And That Little Girl Was Me: Around the middle of the show, it's revealed that the pianist frog from the intro, The Narrator, and Greg's would-be pet are all the same being.
 At the end, he implies that he might've made the entire story up.

-- Animated Musical: Averted.
+- Animated Musical: Downplayed.
 Several episodes have short music segments, but all of them are either diegetic songs done In-Universe with actual backing musicians and instruments, or clearly supernatural in nature (like the songs in Greg's dream or the Beast's Villain Song.)